-The results illustrated in Figure~\ref{fig:adapt_exp} demonstrate that the learned dynamics can be successfully incorporated into an uncertainty-aware MPC framework and combined with an online learning strategy to continuously adapt to challenging operating regimes.
-While the online learning method showcased impressive performance, it requires a significant amount of time to update the NN weights while concurrently delivering stable control performance.
-One key reason for this is that the proposed strategy is currently limited by the employed shallow NN's architecture which constraints the method to only update a few weights and biases.
-Future works will investigate computationally feasible approaches to employ deeper NN architectures that allow both updating a higher number of parameters while still keeping a considerate number of layers frozen.
-Therefore, the major focus will be put on analyzing the optimal number of layers to update and which sequence of updates to follow.
+Figure~\ref{fig:adapt_exp} demonstrates that the learned dynamics can be effectively incorporated into an uncertainty-aware MPC framework and synergized with an online learning strategy for continuous adaptation to challenging operational environments.
+However, while the online learning method showed impressive performance, it demands a considerable amount of time to update the NN's weights and simultaneously maintain stable control performance.
+This is primarily due to the current strategy's reliance on a shallow NN architecture, limiting the method to updating a restricted number of weights and biases.
+Future research will investigate computationally feasible methods for utilizing deeper NN architectures that permit the updating of a larger number of parameters while keeping numerous layers frozen.
+Thus, determining the optimal number of layers to update and the sequence of updates will be a significant focus.